How to be funny when your content is not

 These make people laugh, simply because they’re a surprise.

-I might use one of these illustrations before I present on pitching
+I might use an illustration like this before I present on pitching.

 Now, I’d love to hear from you: